microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/52. twilio-adapter/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
   - Navigate to `BotBuilder-Samples/samples/csharp_dotnetcore/52. twilio-adapter` folder
-  - Select `Microsoft.Bot.Builder.Twilio.Sample.csproj` file
+  - Select `TwilioAdapterBot.csproj` file
   - Press <kbd>F5</kbd> to run the project

-5 - Test the bot sending a SMS message to the Twilio Number.
+- Test the bot sending a SMS message to the Twilio Number.

 ### Connect the bot with Twilio